gerardabello/colossal/README.md

 Open a compatible Web browser (a modern browser with WebAudio support) and enter the file URL to the analosizer.html file in your build directory (e.g. file:///Users/boss/Projects/analosizer/build/analosizer.html).

-### Engage Analosizer

-Check the box labeled "Audio engine on/off".

 ## Development